• Skip to primary navigation

 3. Wash the pork ribs, pork shank or tenderloin with cold water and pat dry with a kitchen paper towel.
 It is only necessary to cut the pork ribs into small pieces if your pot needs to be bigger.

-5. Add sliced vegetables, parboiled pork bones and herbal ingredients into a clean, large stock pot not made of stainless steel like THIS Ceramic Pot or a Buydeem Health Beverage Maker to make Ching Bo Leung with pork rib soup.
+5. Add sliced vegetables, parboiled pork bones and herbal ingredients into a clean, large stock pot not made of stainless steel like THIS Ceramcic Pot or a Buydeem Health Beverage Maker to make Ching Bo Leung with pork rib soup.

 6. Although not all Chinese herbs react with metal, it is best not to use a metal pot when making Chinese medicinal herbal soups.